-Tezontle’s recent projects include OTRXS MUNDXS at Museo Tamayo, Mexico City, MX; an artist residency at Casa Wabi, Puerto Escondido, MX; Second life an off-site exhibition by PEANA curated by José Esparza Chong Cuy presented during CONDO Complex 2019, Mexico City, MX; Tenaza a monumental sculpture commissioned by the XIII Havana Biennial in Havana, CU; Rise and Fall at Richard Neutra’s VDL House in Los Angeles, US; Piedras Vivas at PEANA in Monterrey, MX; and Almost Solid Light at KASMIN in New York, US.
-They will be part an upcoming group presentation in 2021 at Museo MARCO in Monterrey, MX.
+Tezontle’s recent projects includes an artist residency at Casa Wabi, Puerto Escondido, MX, “Second life” an off-site exhibition by PEANA curated by José Esparza Chong Cuy presented during CONDO Complex 2019, Mexico City, MX, “Tenaza” a monumental sculpture commissioned by the XIII Havana Biennial in Havana, CU, “Rise and Fall” at Richard Neutra’s VDL House in Los Angeles, US, “Piedras Vivas” at PEANA in Monterrey, MX and “Almost Solid Light” at KASMIN in New York, US.